perachu/R-Earthquakes-data-visualization/README.md

 # R-Earthquakes-data-visualization
-### Using ggplot2 in R to visualize data for multi layers
+### Using tidyverse and ggplot2 in R to visualize data for multi layers

 1) Import and clean our main dataset(Earthquakes in Southeast asia)
 2) Import World map data and prepare country label(centroid calculation)